EthanPany/ethanpany.github.io/_projects/2_project.md

 ---
 layout: page
-title: Interactive Gaming: Our Home and What It Means to Us
+title: Interactive Gaming
 description: A heartfelt interactive experience exploring the meaning of home with AI support
-img: assets/img/proj_home/Snipaste_2024-10-21_23-36-32.png
+img:
-importance: 1
+importance: 4
 category: fun
 ---

 **Our Home and What It Means to Us** is an interactive game that explores the concept of **home and belonging**, now enhanced with **AI integration**.
 The project delves into the different ways that **home can be experienced**, not just as a physical space but also as a feeling of **comfort, support, and identity**.
 The game encourages players to **reflect on their own experiences** of home through an engaging, story-driven experience, enriched with **philosophical AI dialogues**.